Tom McLaury

 Tom McLaury (June 30, 1853 – October 26, 1881) was an American outlaw.
 He and his brother Frank owned a ranch outside Tombstone, Arizona, Arizona Territory during the 1880s.
-He was a member of a group of outlaws Cowboys and cattle rustlers that had ongoing conflicts with lawmen Wyatt, Virgil, and Morgan Earp.
+He was a member of a gang of outlaws and cattle rustlers called the Cowboys that had ongoing conflicts with lawmen Wyatt, Virgil, and Morgan Earp.
 The McLaury brothers repeatedly threatened the Earps because they interfered with the Cowboys' illegal activities.
 On October 26, 1881, Tom and Frank were both killed in the Gunfight at the O.K.
 Corral in Tombstone, Arizona Territory.
 The Tombstone shootout was his only gunfight.

 Early life

 Born Thomas McLaury in Meredith, New York, he was two years old when his family moved to Belle Plaine, Iowa.
 Both he and his older brother Frank McLaury studied pre-law, and their oldest brother William McLaury eventually became a judge in Fort Worth, Texas.
 Tom was 5' 3" tall and his brother Frank was 5'4" tall.